We asked 1,117 bloggers about their techniques and results to find out what’s working best right now.

 The tactics employed by each group are also quite a bit different from each other.
 For example, someone who is building a lifestyle business might focus on generating search engine traffic and passive income through affiliate marketing, while a freelancer might focus on guest posting and building authority through case studies and interviews.”

-Highlights and Summary: What Successful Bloggers Do Differently
+Conclusion and Bonus Chart: What Successful Bloggers Do Differently

 It would be foolish to look at the charts above as a checklist of things that all bloggers should do in order to be successful.